xushuxun/html5_rtsp_player/README.md

 ![](http://www.specforge.com/images/html5_rtsp_player/ws_rtsp_proxy.png)

-Have any suggestions for improving work of our player?
+Have any suggestions to improve our player?
 Feel free to leave comments or ideas  specforge@gmail.com